 Where am I?

-This is about taking a 360 degree view of my life via a set of life areas.
+This is about taking a 360-degree view of life via a set of life focus areas.

 To do: This is one for your journal.
 Put a stake in the ground and look around.
 This may seem very simple, but it is, in fact, very powerful and may bring up all kinds of feelings.
 You must look around you and take it all in.
-Use the life areas to guide you.
 Acknowledge that this is where you find yourself.
 Describe where you find yourself.
 Consider how this feels.
 What do you see and what do you know about this place?
+Then score 1 to 10 in each of these areas.
+1 being not focused and 10 is rocking it.
+What does this teach you about where you are?

 What do I want to create?